-To prepare students for success, the TJU MS/RDN program has been developed as a cohesive set of courses and experiences enabling progressive learning.
+To prepare students for success, the Jefferson MS/RDN program has been developed as a cohesive set of courses and experiences enabling progressive learning.
 This means that opportunities to gain knowledge are provided prior to opportunities to apply knowledge.
-Students will be assessed on their knowledge before they are assessed on their ability to demonstrate application of that knowledge.
+Students will be assessed on their knowledge before they are assessed on their ability to demonstrate application of that knowledge in real-world settings.
 For example, students must learn the basics of Medical Nutrition Therapy before gaining supervised field experience in an intensive care unit.

-The course numbering system at TJU indicates the difficulty level of the course through the hundreds position.
-Students should complete 500- and 600- level courses before enrolling in 700-level courses.
+The course numbering system in Jefferson's MS/RDN program indicates the difficulty level of the course through the hundreds position.
+Students should complete 500- and 600- level courses before enrolling in 700-level courses of a course sequence.